Antiarrhythmic drugs and NOACs: A common combination with under-recognised interaction

 · Observational data suggested that apixaban at the standard dose (5 mg BID) can be safely used with dronedarone, which was used in this case;

-· Dabigatran 150 mg BID is contraindicated with dronedarone due to increased drug plasma concentration upon concomitant administration (no pharmacokinetic data is currently available on the interaction between dronedarone and dabigatran 110 mg BID);
+· Dabigatran 150 mg BID is contraindicated with dronedarone due to increased drug plasma concentration with concomitant administration (no pharmacokinetic data is currently available on the interaction between dronedarone and dabigatran 110 mg BID);

 · A reduced dose of edoxaban (30 mg QD) is recommended when used concomitantly with dronedarone;